Morris Brown: Death and legacy

 Morris Brown died in Philadelphia on May 9, 1849.
 He helped expand his denomination to include six conferences, 62 elders, nearly 300 churches and more than 17,000 members.
 His protege, Rev. Payne, delivered the eulogy.

 He was first buried in the former Mother Bethel Burying Ground on Queen Street.
 Records for this were lost after the church split because of dissension over how to respond to the federal Fugitive Slave Law of 1850.
 It required even free states to use their law enforcement to support the law and aid in recapture of refugee enslaved African Americans.
 Many members of the congregation wanted to resist the law, and an active group had been established in the city to do so.
 Brown was later reinterred, next to founding Bishop Allen, within the Mother Bethel church.

 After the American Civil War, Rev. Richard Harvey Cain of Charleston's Emanuel AME Church bought a Lutheran church building in the city.
 (Its congregation had declined by 1866).
 The following year he established the Morris Brown AME Church and became its first pastor, naming it in honor of Brown.

 Morris Brown College in Atlanta, established in 1881 by the North Georgia Conference of the African Methodist Episcopal Church, was also named in honor of the bishop.

+Morris Brown AME Church, located in the Brewerytown neighborhood of Philadelphia, Pennsylvania was also named in honor of Bishop Morris Brown.